jgrodziski/keycloak-clojure/README.md

 * `clients`: A vector of map with keys: `:name`, `:redirect-uris`, `:base-url`, `:web-origins`: :public?, :root-url
 * `groups`: A vector of map with keys: :name, :subgroups: A vector of map with keys: :name
 * `users`: A vector of map with keys: :email, :last-name, :group, :realm-roles (vector of string), :password, :username, :first-name, :attributes, :in-subgroups
+* `username-creator-fn`: A function with parameters [role group subgroup idx & opts] that must return a string that will be used to automatically create user for testing purpose, in relation with the key `generated-users-by-group-and-role` that provide an integer with the number of fake users to create per group and role
+* `generated-users-by-group-and-role`: an Integer that denotes the number of fake users to create per group and role, see `username-creator-fn` key.
+If missing or zero no fake users are created.

 ### Realm description sample